By Tom Ballato

-I had the opportunity to catch up with former Blue Devil and Wolf Pack forward Olek Czyz.
-Czyz grew up in Poland before moving to Nevada.
+Olek Czyz grew up in Poland before moving to Nevada.
 He played at Duke (2008-2010) before transferring to Nevada (2010-2012).
 After graduating, Czyz went undrafted in the 2012 NBA Draft.
-Since going undrafted, he has played in Italy, NBA Developmental League, and Poland.
+Since going undrafted, he has played in Italy, the NBA Developmental League, and Poland.
 He also represented the Polish National Team in 2015 and 2016.

 OC: My time at Duke has been the most valuable time in my career.
-I have learned there a lot, but was not able to showcase it when I was there.
+I had learned a lot there but was not able to showcase it when I was there.
 I took everything I had learned at Duke and used it at Nevada and moving forward in my professional career.

 OC: It stared at a really young age in Poland.
-I came to sports school and during the physical exams I placed the best in my class.
-Coaches had talks with my mom afterwards and said I have a natural athletic ability to be great.
-Ever since I started playing basketball on mini baskets I was dunking on them like none of my friends so I knew I had something going for me there.
+I came to a sports school, and during the physical exams, I placed the best in my class.
+Coaches had talks with my mom afterward and said I have a natural athletic ability to be great.
+Ever since I started playing basketball on mini baskets, I was dunking on them like none of my friends, so I knew I had something going for me there.

 At Nevada, you started for two years and ended up winning the WAC regular season in 2012, which was your senior year.
 What parts of your game did you see grow over collegiate career?

-OC: I think it was my all around game and versatility what made me a good basketball player.
-During my offseason/redshirt transfer year, I worked extremely hard on a lot of shooting, ballhandling, passing, post game and above it all I worked on my body.
+OC: I think it was my all-around game and versatility that made me a good basketball player.
+During my offseason/redshirt transfer year, I worked extremely hard on a lot of shooting, ballhandling, passing, post-game, and above it all, I worked on my body.
 Making sure my body was as fresh and ready as possible before each practice and game.

-You played NBADL, Italy, Poland and for the Polish national team.
-Was it hard to adjust playing overseas?
+You played in the NBADL, Italy, Poland and for the Polish national team.
+Was it hard to adjust to playing overseas?

 Who are some of your favorite teammates?

-OC: To many great teammates to name, I can’t pick just one, but each team had some great characters.
+OC: Too many great teammates to name, I can’t pick just one, but each team had some great characters.

 Lastly, you are home now in Nevada.
-I see you are working as a trainer, started your own brand, and are rehabbing from injury.
-Tell us a little about what you do and are you planning a comeback?
+I see you are working as a trainer, starting your brand, and are rehabbing from injury.
+Tell us a little about what you do, and are you planning a comeback?

-OC: After my surgery, I had a lot of energy that needed an outlet for so when I felt like I was ready I started my skills development business and have been very pleased with it.
-I’m in the gym everyday and continue to do what I love.
-I also started my rehab recently and it has been going great for me.
-It feels like I’m ahead of schedule but I have to make sure I don’t rush my comeback so I’m looking to be playing professional basketball again sometime around December.
-However when my career ends it is my goal to continue moving forward with with Skills Development in Reno area.
-It has been an absolute blast
+OC: After my surgery, I had a lot of energy that needed an outlet for so when I felt like I was ready, I started my skills development business and have been very pleased with it.
+I’m in the gym every day and continue to do what I love.
+I also started my rehab recently, and it has been going great for me.
+It feels like I’m ahead of schedule, but I have to make sure I don’t rush my comeback, so I’m looking to be playing professional basketball again sometime around December.
+However, when my career ends, it is my goal to continue moving forward with Skills Development in the Reno area.
+It has been an absolute blast.